OVOSHatchery/ovos-qubes/README.md

 systemctl start backend.socket
 ```

-### Create ovos-gui system service
+### Expose ovos-gui to other qubes

+expose port 18181 from `ovos-gui` to `ovos-XXX` qube

+- open a terminal in `dom0`
+- `sudo nano /etc/qubes-rpc/policy/qubes.ConnectTCP`
+- add a new line with `ovos-XXX @default allow, target=ovos-gui`
+- a reboot will needed for change to take effect

-open a terminal in `ovos-gui-client` and create the system service to connect to ovos-gui on launch
+open a terminal in `ovos-gui-client` and create the system service to open a socket and connect to ovos-gui on launch

 - create gui.socket `sudo nano /rw/config/gui.socket`

 ```
 [Unit]
 Description=ovos-gui-service